SimonCarlson/thesis/notes/logbook.md

 The profiles will most likely be very small.
 SUIT does not require very many configurations to be chosen apart from protocols.
 Key/hash algorithms are the obvious ones.
 Started writing a section about manifest format.
 I feel manifest format and profiles are the two things left before doing an implementation and evaluating it.
 Two more weeks for those parts leaves six weeks for implementation before a month of evaluation.
 Reasonable?
+My initial spec of the manifest format seems sane.
+I have some arguments as of why I think it is a good format and it covers all elements mentioned in SUIT, so it ought to be good to go
+Unsure about the difference between precursor and dependencies, and why do they mention encrypting the image requires a symmetric key?
+Is it too large for (feasible) asymmetric encryption?
+Made a schematic image of the manifest format, still technology agnostic.
+No packet structure

 21/2-18: